jotaylor/lineid_plot/readme.md

 has 4 arguments: xdata list/array, ydata list/array, line wavelengths list, line labels list.
 You can also still use pylab or matplotlib on the same plot- for instance, I created x and y labels using pylab.
 The example on the websites above use matplotlib, while I use pylab.
+You can also still interact with the plot as usual but zooming in, panning, etc. The lines will move with the plot but the labels may go off the screen if you move too far.

 I have also included the script (lines.py) I used to generate my spectrum with labeled lines as well as the 3 FITS files of the spectra used in the script.